vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_unrestricted.md

 ## Options <a id="options"></a>

-The following sections each correspond to an entry in the Security page of the Create Virtual Container Host wizard if you select the **Docker API Access** tab.
+The following sections each correspond to an entry in the Security page of the Create Virtual Container Host wizard.
 Each section also includes a description of the corresponding `vic-machine create` option.

 Certain options in this section are exposed in the `vic-machine create` help if you run `vic-machine create --extended-help`, or `vic-machine create -x`.